Mexico driving guide – Road rules in Mexico

 - Military personnel will likely ask to inspect your car.
 Step out and let them check your vehicle.
 If they ask for documents like your passport, driver’s license, and Mexico car insurance, present them.
 After that, they will let you go.

 - The best thing to do at military checkpoints is to smile at the soldiers.
-Having a friendly approach always coaxes out courteous interactions with military personnel.
+Having a friendly approach always coaxes courteous interactions with military personnel.

 Driving through Mexico is safe during the day.